Chariot Tarot Card Meaning

 Note, however, that this unity and the confidence that creates it will last only till victory is achieved.
 But then, the Chariot isn't interested in unity for unity's sake.
 Only in unity for victory's sake.

 The Chariot is a marvelous card in that it can assure the querent success no matter the odds.
 But the card also warns that the drive toward this victory might lead to ruthless, diehard behavior, to a desire to win at any cost.
 The querent should be reminded that winning isn't everything nor "the only thing."
 It is, rather, the start of things.

 Learn the Chariot tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.